 The department is responsible for assessing and rating the quality of Queensland early childhood education and care services against the

 National Quality Standard (NQS).
 The NQS is a key aspect of the National Quality Framework and sets a national benchmark for early childhood education and care services.
-The Australian Children's Education and Care Authority (ACECQA) is the National Authority overseeing the NQF, including the NQS, in Australia.
+The Australian Children's Education and Care Quality Authority (ACECQA) is the National Authority overseeing the NQF, including the NQS, in Australia.

 A revised NQS was introduced in February 2018.